-We have chosen to deliver scientific knowledge through a cycle of WOW days which allows the students to obtain rich and engaging experiences.
-The planning of these days provides a set of multi-sensory cues which are stored alongside the scientific facts within the child's memory thus making the recall easier (episodic memory\).
+The learning of scientific knowledge is planned sequentially across the school and delivered through regular discrete science lessons.
+These build towards a WOW day each term which allows students to consolidate their scientific knowledge and understanding and apply it in rich and engaging experiences where they can develop their scientific enquiry.
+The planning of the WOW days provides a set of multi-sensory cues which are stored alongside the scientific facts within the child's memory thus making the recall easier (episodic memory).
+The scientific enquiry skills include: